John Cage was known for his mesostic poems. Here is one I creates with a Post Personalism message:

 Imagine for a moment that your head is a movie projector.

 Now imagine that the world you see before you is a projection of your mind.
 You see your world flowing outward from you and filling the space beyond as far as the lens of your eye can see.
 And whichever direction you turn, your mind continues filling that void out there with a brightly colored moving image of your world.

 Most people believe their world is real, but some philosophers believe the world is a dream created by the “dream machine” of the mind.
 Sometimes it’s a happy dream and sometimes tragic.
 But when we finally realize it’s only a dream, then however it is, is ok.
 It's just a dream.
 Then we avoid becoming a character in a movie of our own imagination.

 I read an article about the computer that painted a perfect copy of a Rembrandt painting.
 I'm a big fan of the artist vs robot topic.
-I believe that very soon AI will not only be able to copy any artistic styles perfectly, they will also create their own styles that are heretofore unimaginable to humans, leaving human originality in the dust.
+I believe that very soon AI will not only be able to copy any artistic styles perfectly, it will also create its own styles that are heretofore unimaginable to humans, leaving human originality behind.
 However, robots will always have one major limitation compared to the human artist: Robots will never be able to create something beautiful as the result of deep inner suffering.

 Patrick Howe, Artist, Author, Educator, Electronic Music Composer